debian-pi/raspbian-ua-netinst/README.md

 Try formatting the SD card with this tool: https://www.sdcard.org/downloads/formatter_4/

 ### Alternative method for Mac, writing image to SD card
-Prebuilt image is around **19MB** bzip2 compressed and **64MB** uncompressed.
+Prebuilt image is **64MB** uncompressed.
 It contains the same files as the .zip but is more convenient for Mac users.

 Go to [our latest release page](https://github.com/debian-pi/raspbian-ua-netinst/releases/latest) and download the .img.bz2 file.